 Some producer schemes have declined to join the PBS to date.
 This is likely to mean that; firstly they are unlikely to be approached by any Local Authorities and asked to collect themselves, and secondly that as a result their average collection costs are likely to be significantly lower than PBS member schemes who have taken on their fair share of regulation 34 request costs.
+These issues are likely to be resolved in 2019 as membership of a PBS is expected to be mandatory for all PCSs, however they are still applicable for 2018.

 The development of the PBS has led to some complaints from AATFs.
 Those that collect and treat multiple streams (many of the larger ones) are now required to report and administer their activities to more than one compliance scheme in WDA areas serviced by Regulation 34 requests.
 They claim that their systems and administrative processes were configured to handle one scheme servicing all streams under each WDA contract.
 Handling multiple schemes and the added complication of issuing WEEE evidence to the order of the PCS operator is likely to lead to increased charges in future for all their customers.
+Other concerns, and potential models, have also been put forward by industry.
+We expect Defra will decide on the process for consulting on potential PBS models in 2019.